phorton1/Arduino-theClock3/docs/ui.md

 	indicates that the clock is running more than 5 seconds slow.
 <tr><td width='200px'><img src='./images/LEDS_small-5_flashing_red.gif'></td><td>
-	if the 5th LED turns is <font color='red'><b>flashing red</b></font> it indicates that the clock is running more than 5 seconds slow.
+	if the 5th LED turns is <font color='red'><b>flashing red</b></font> it indicates that the clock is running more than 5 seconds fast.
 </table>

 After the LED turns to <font color='green'><b>green</b></font> during the